PatrykMis/BAR/README.md

 ![license badge](https://img.shields.io/github/license/PatrykMis/BAR)

-BAR is a simple Android audio recording app forked from [BCR](https://github.com/chenxiaolong/BCR), with the microphone quick settings tile concept based on [on this pull request from the original author](https://github.com/chenxiaolong/BCR/pull/165).
+BAR is a simple Android audio recording app forked from [BCR](https://github.com/chenxiaolong/BCR), with the microphone quick settings tile concept based [on this pull request from the original author](https://github.com/chenxiaolong/BCR/pull/165).

 I've decided to fork because BCR has a robust audio recording/encoding pipeline that supports multiple output formats and accounts for many edge cases and failure conditions that other apps may ignore.
 BAR records from a selectable Android microphone input source.
 The output files are saved with a _mic suffix in the output directory.